 The western gorilla is the species with more individuals in the wild.
-There are two subspecies: the western lowland gorilla (Gorilla gorilla gorilla) and the Cross River gorilla (Gorilla gorilla diehli).
+Two subspecies are the western lowland gorilla (Gorilla gorilla gorilla) and the Cross River gorilla (Gorilla gorilla diehli).

-A dark fur covers most of their body.
-Individuals of the species Gorilla gorilla show a clearer tone than their eastern relatives who can show brown or even slightly reddish coat.
+Dark fur covers most of their body.
+Individuals of the species Gorilla gorilla show a clearer tone than their eastern relatives, who can show brown or even slightly reddish coats.

 Distribution and habitat

-A few years ago, the western gorilla distribution was almost in an uninterrupted territory, but at present, there are small and isolated populations, and they have become extinct in the Democratic Republic of Congo.
+A few years ago, the western gorilla distribution was almost in an uninterrupted territory.
+Still, there are small and isolated populations at present, and they have become extinct in the Democratic Republic of Congo.
 This species still resides in Nigeria, Equatorial Guinea, Angola, Cameroon, Central African Republic, Congo, and Gabon.

-Each subspecies has it own range of distribution.
-The western lowland gorilla (Gorilla gorilla gorilla) lives in areas of Cameroon, Congo, Gabon, Equatorial Guinea and the Central African Republic.
-It inhabits south of the Sanaga River, the estuary of the Congo River continuing east until the Oubangi River.
+Each subspecies has its range of distribution.
+The western lowland gorilla (Gorilla gorilla gorilla) lives in Cameroon, Congo, Gabon, Equatorial Guinea and the Central African Republic.
+It inhabits south of the Sanaga River, the estuary of the Congo River continuing east until the Ubangi River.
 The Cross River gorilla (Gorilla gorilla diehli) has a limited distribution, as it only inhabits a small area between Nigeria and Cameroon.

-They dwell mainly lowland tropical forests, swamp forests, and primary and secondary forests.
+They dwell mainly in lowland tropical forests, swamp forests, and primary and secondary forests.